skofic/data-dictionary-management/docs/_tuple.md

 }
 ```

-This example describes a *pair of coordinates* in which the first element is a decimal longitude and the second element is a decimal latitude.
-The value must have at least and at most both elements.
+This example describes a *pair of coordinates* in which the first element is a [decimal longitude](gcu_loc_longitude-d.md) and the second element is a [decimal latitude](gcu_loc_latitude-d".md).
+The value must have exactly two elements, one for the longitude and the other for the latitude.

 ```json
 {